Documentation Index

 Overview

+This guide is for Sanity users who want to publish Siftly-generated GEO content and apply SEO/GEO field recommendations (meta tags, JSON-LD, keywords) directly to their Sanity schema.
+After following it, you’ll have a complete SEO schema, working field mapping, and frontend rendering code for all GEO-critical fields.
+Difficulty: ❌ Requires developer — Sanity is headless; you build the schema and the frontend rendering yourself.
 Sanity is a headless CMS built around structured content and a powerful API.
-The Siftly–Sanity integration pushes content directly to your Sanity Content Lake as new documents, using Sanity’s GROQ-powered API under the hood.
+The Siftly–Sanity integration pushes content directly to your Sanity Content Lake as new documents, using the unified 3-tier field mapping system and Sanity’s GROQ-powered API under the hood.
 This integration is ideal for teams using Sanity to power content-heavy websites, documentation, or multi-channel publishing pipelines.Prerequisites

 Before connecting, you’ll need:- A Sanity project with a schema that includes a document type for your content (e.g.,